 Volunteers needed to help get trails ready for the recreation season

-OLYMPIA – On Saturday, March 31, staff from the Washington State Department of Natural Resources (DNR) and more than one hundred volunteers—plus horses, mules and all-terrain vehicles (ATVs)—will spend the day hauling and spreading gravel and rock to repair and reinforce trails in Capitol State Forest at the 7th Annual Great Gravel Pack-in.
+OLYMPIA – On Saturday, April 13, Commissioner of Public Lands Peter Goldmark will join more than 100 volunteers at the Capitol State Forest for the 8th Annual Great Gravel Pack-in.
+Commissioner Goldmark, who administers the Washington State Department of Natural Resources (DNR), will spend the day hauling and spreading gravel and rock to repair and reinforce trails in Capitol State Forest with the help of horses, mules, and all-terrain vehicles.
 The event starts with a safety meeting and welcoming comments at 9 a.m. at Margaret McKenny Campground.

 | Where: ||Margaret McKenny Campground, Capitol State Forest|

 | Why: ||Each year, volunteers from diverse recreation interests get together to help repair trails and get them ready for the May 1 season opening of equestrian use.|

 - Check in with DNR staff at the welcome tent.

 - All stock animals need to be pre-approved prior to the day of the event.
 Contact Ed Haefliger, 360-427-4297, or email@example.com